Ariadna5D/Git_RepoManager/README.md

-# Git_RepoManager
+# Git RepoManager

-Git_RepoManager is a small Python application that allows you to easily do `git pull` and `git push` operations on multiple local repositories from a single menu.
+A simple Python application to manage multiple Git repositories from a single menu.
+Perfect for keeping your projects up to date across multiple devices!

-## Features
+## 🚀 Features

 - Pull updates from all or selected repositories at once.
 - Push changes (with commit message) to selected repositories.
 - Simple menu interface in the console.
 - Easy configuration using a JSON file.

-## Usage

-Run the main script: `/src/Git_Manager.py` or `/build/Git_Manager.exe`
+- Multiple languages support (in progress)
+- Push multiple repositories with different commits (in progress)
+- Add/remove repositories using the app (in progress)
+- Select and edit branches to push into them (in progress)

-## Configuration
+## 🛠️ Configuration

 Edit the `repos.json` file to add your local repositories.
 Example:

 ```
 {